aptible/www/src/markdown/compliance-non-regs/hipaa-what-is-a-baa.md

 <span id="what-or-who-is-a-business-associate"></span>
 ### What (or who?) is a Business Associate?
-Check out that post on [common HIPAA questions](/resources/common-hipaa-questions/).
 The most common type of business associate is a person or organization that creates, receives, transmits, or maintains protected health information (PHI) "on behalf of" a covered entity or another business associate.

 The regulations are more nuanced, but in the real world, if you handle identifiable patient data for *any* reason, most covered entities (healthcare providers, insurance companies, pharmacies, self-ensured employers, etc.) will consider you to be a business associate and make you sign a BAA.